falcorocks/learning/k8s/dns-service-discovery/readme.md

     PONG
     ```

+6. When you are done, destroy the cluster and its resources with
+    ```bash
+    $ k3d cluster delete learning-dns-service-discovery
+    ```

 ### Best practices & resources

 although there are alternative methods, using services to reach deployments is the recommended way to enable inter-pod communication.
 Likewise using a cluster wide dns resolver (like the one that comes by default with k3d) is the recommended way to enable service discovery.
 Notice that I did not create a service for the redis-client deployment, but only for the server.